 1 • Preparing a control panel quote

-Most of our customers produce flexible equipment packages that they configure to meet their customer’s specification.
+Most of our customers produce flexible equipment packages they configure to customer specification.

 When our customers need a quote for one or more control panels for a project, they send us their customer’s specification and we quote the control panels to their specification.

 When a new quote is similar to a previous one, customers will reference the previous quote and specify the required changes.
-In this is the case, we copy and paste the panels and parts from the previous quote into the new one and make the specified changes.
+In this is the case, we clone the previous quote to a new one and make the specified changes.
 Below is how we prepare a control panel quote.

 - Customer: When we enter a new customer’s information (Physical Address, Phone, Website, etc.) and Contacts (Name, Title, Email, etc.) our system generates a unique Customer ID.

-- Quote: When we prepare a new quote we select the Customer and Contact from a list, enter the Customer’s Project No. and Description, and our system generates a unique Quote No and Quote ID.
+- Quote: When we prepare a new quote we select the Customer and Contact from a list, enter the Customer’s Project No. and Description, and our system generates a unique Quote ID.

-- Quote Panels: When we add new panels to a quote, we enter the Customer’s Panel Name and Description and Quantity, and our system generates a Panel Sort No and a unique Panel ID.
-We change the Panel Sort No as needed to organize the list.
+- Quote Panels: When we add new panels to a quote, we enter the Panel Name and Quantity, and our system generates a unique Panel ID.
+We change a Panel Sort No to organize the list.

-- Panel Parts: When we add new parts to a panel, we select each part from a list, enter its Device ID and Description, and our system generates a Panel Part Sort No and unique Panel Part ID.
-We change the Part Sort No as needed to organize the list based on the follow organizational system:
+- Panel Parts: When we add new parts to a panel, we select each from a list, enter its Device ID and Description, and our system generates a unique Panel Part ID.
+We change a Part Sort No to organize the list as follows:

 - Enclosure Components (Enclosures, Accessories, etc.)